papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``game.lockFps`` int -> int

-   Sets a fps cap, makes it so that the fps can’t go higher than the given number.
+   Sets a fps cap, makes it so that the fps can't go higher than the given number.

 ``gameLogic``
 -------------